 At the rear of the basilica, jewel-like stained-glass windows depict scenes from the life of Saint Francis of Assisi, revolutionary patron saint of San Francisco.
 The lower side windows depict the 21 California Missions.

-Dolores Street Undulating like a rollercoaster, this is one of the loveliest streets in San Francisco.
-Palm trees grace its center all the way along (above).
+Undulating like a rollercoaster, this is one of the loveliest streets in San Francisco.
+Palm trees grace its center all

 Plan of Mission Dolores